mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payment-methods-mlm.en.md

 > The steps are performed on the backend or frontend.
 The **Client-Side** and **Server-Side** pills located immediately next to the title help you to identify which step is performed in which instance. <br/></br>
 > <br/></br>
-> And to help, we've prepared a complete [code-example](/developers/en/docs/checkout-bricks/payment-brick/code-example/other-payment-methods/brasil) of the Payment Brick configuration with **boleto bancário** and payment in **lottery** that you can use as a template.
+> And to help, we've prepared a complete [code-example](/developers/en/docs/checkout-bricks/payment-brick/code-example/other-payment-methods/mexico) of the Payment Brick configuration with **tickets** that you can use as a template.

 > CLIENT_SIDE
 >